TaylorMade unveil a new video detailing their new SLDR driver money-back guarantee.

 Redesigned and crafted for golfers who prefer traditional putter shapes.

-Find out how the Speed Pocket increases forgiveness and what happened to white.
+Find out how the Speed Pocket increases forgiveness.

 The JetSpeed Fairway wood takes off in search of drivers to kill.